Optimal measures for p-frame energies on spheres: Geometry and functions on 2-point homogeneous spaces

-Tight spherical designs with $d\geq 3$ and $t\geq 4$ may only exist for $t=4,5,$ and $7$ with the one exception of the spherical $11$-design formed by the Leech lattice roots \cite{bannaidam79,bannaidam80}.
-Finding tight spherical $5$-designs is the same problem as finding maximal equiangular tight frames, and it is known that existence of a tight spherical $5$-design in $\S^{d-1}$ is possible only for $d$ of the form $d=(2k+1)^2-2$ for some integer $k\geq 1$; see \cite{bannaimumvenk} for details on how these conditions arise.
-A direct correspondence with such spherical designs and regular graphs has long been recognized \cite{seidel2graph}, and in connection, it is known that for $d=47$ a tight spherical $5$-design cannot exist \cite{makhnev}.
-For projective spaces, it is known that no tight $t$-designs exist in the complex or quaternionic setting whenever $t\geq 4$ and $d\neq 2$ \cite{bannaihogg89,hogg89,Lyubich2009}.
+Tight spherical designs with $d\geq 3$ and $M\geq 4$ may only exist for $M=4,5,$ and $7$ with the one exception of the spherical $11$-design formed by the Leech lattice minimal vectors \cite{bannaidam79, bannaidam80}.
+The problem of finding tight spherical $5$-designs is the same as that of finding maximal equiangular tight frames, and it is known that existence of a tight spherical $5$-design in $\mathbb{S}^{d-1}$ is possible only for $d=1,2,3$ and for dimensions of the form $d=(2k+1)^2-2$, where $k\geq 1$; see \cite{bannaidam79, bannaidam80, delsarteSpherical1977, LemSei73} for details on how these conditions arise.
+A direct correspondence with such spherical designs and regular graphs has long been recognized \cite{seidel2graph}, and, in connection, it is known that for infinitely many values of $k$, a tight spherical $5$-design cannot exist in dimension $d = (2k+1)^2-2$ \cite{bannaimumvenk, makhnev}.

+Table \ref{tab:tprojdes} lists all known tight projective designs (see \cite{CKM}), except those for the spaces $\mathbb{FP}^1$ , as those are congruent to real spheres.
+Identifying tight projective designs is simple in the real setting.
+Tight spherical designs of odd strength must be centrally symmetric \cite{delsarteSpherical1977}, and by choosing points from each antipode in an odd tight design, one arrives at a real projective tight design.
+Thus, all tight designs of odd strength in Table \ref{tab:tsphdes} correspond to entries in Table \ref{tab:tprojdes}.

+For the other projective spaces, the vertices of a cross-polytope (i.e. an orthonormal basis in the projective space) always provide a tight $1$-design, as they did in $\mathbb{RP}^{d-1}$.
+However, unlike the real case, it is known that no tight $t$-designs exist in the complex or quaternionic setting whenever $M\geq 4$ and $d \geq 3$ \cite{bannaihogg89, hogg89, Lyubich2009}.
+In the complex setting, tight $2$-designs, also known as \textit{symmetric, informationally complete, positive operator-valued measures (SIC-POVMs)}, are known to exist for $d \leq 16$, $d = 19, 24, 28, 35, 48$, and numerical experiments suggest that they may exist in every dimension \cite{AppBenBriEriGraLar14, RBSC, SG, zau99}.
+With exception of the $(3,15)$ quaternionic and $(3,27)$ octonionic designs from \cite{CKM}, explicit constructions are readily found for the other designs mentioned in Table \ref{tab:tprojdes} \cite{hoggar1982t}.

 A weaker property of a design is sharpness, which will not play a role here.
 The paper \cite{cohnUni2007} proves that sharp designs, and tight designs in particular, are minimizers for discrete minimization problems with absolutely monotone kernels.
 A similar approach allows us to show that tight designs are optimal for the continuous $p$-frame energy.